Pediatric Neuropsychological and Psychoeducational Evaluations

 Parents are welcome to contact The ABLE Center for consultation and evaluations.
 Referrals often come from pediatricians, psychiatrists, parents, therapists, and schools.

-Her vast years of experience working with children in clinics and in schools make her well-suited for school consultation for neuropsychological concerns.
+Her experience working with children in clinics and in schools make her well-suited for school consultation for neuropsychological concerns.

 Click here to learn more about Pediatric Neuropsychology courtesy of APA Division 40.